docker/docs/content/manuals/admin/faqs/company-faqs.md

 ### Do company owners occupy a subscription seat?

-Company owners don't occupy a seat in any organization unless they are added as member of the organization.
+Company owners don't occupy a seat in any organization unless they are added as a member of the organization.
 Since company owners have the same access as organization owners for all organizations associated with the company, it is not necessary to add company owners to an organization.